TosinCZ/TosinCZ/README.md

 ---

 ###  🖥️ Currently working on
-Currently working on a website that can track breast cancer cases to unify medical imaging, patient records, and visual notes into a single interface. - 21st July 2025
+Currently working on
+- A website that can track breast cancer cases to unify medical imaging, patient records, and visual notes into a single interface.
+- An AI agent that plays Super Mario Bros.
+- An Operating System simulator.
 ---

 ### 🌐 Contacts & Profiles